-Conan generates some files than should not be committed, as conanbuildinfo.\ and conaninfo.txt.
+Conan generates some files that should not be committed, as conanbuildinfo.\ and conaninfo.txt.
 These files can change in different computers and are re-generated with the conan install command.

 However, these files are typically generated in the build tree not in the source tree, so they will be naturally disregarded.
-Just take care in case you have created the build folder inside your project (we do this in several examples in this docs).
+Just take care in case you have created the build folder inside your project (we do this in several examples in the documentation).
 In this case, you should add it to your .gitignore file:

-.gitignore
+Listing 21: .gitignore

-... build/
+build/